-‘Fear The Walking Dead Season 4 Return: New Image Released Teases Alicia’s Story
+‘Fear The Walking Dead’ Season 4 Return: New Image Released Teases Alicia’s Story

 While it is hard to assess just what is going on in the image, it does seem like Alicia is looking at something off-camera.
 She appears to be a little anxious about whatever she is looking at but her stance indicates that she might not yet be feeling threatened by it.
 She has her current weapon of choice in her hand but it is not being held in a defensive hold.

-Along with the image of Alicia, Entertainment Weekly also released some exclusive behind the scenes images from Season 4B of Fear.
+Along with the image of Alicia, Entertainment Weekly also released some exclusive behind-the-scenes images from Season 4B of Fear.

 So, it seems viewers will just have to wait a little longer to find out what Alicia is looking at in Episode 9 of Fear the Walking Dead Season 4.